Joseph de Flotte: Biography

-By 1 October 1789, Flotte was at Toulon, under Albert de Rions, as general officer commanding the Navy in Toulon.
+By 1 October 1789, Flotte was at Toulon, under Albert de Rions, as general officer commanding the Navy at the base.
 Flotte lead the second Division of the Seventh Squadron.
 The life of the workers of the arsenal was dire: their pay very low, they were liable to find employment only one out of two or three days, and due to the financial crisis they were also often paid only with delay.
 The bad harvest of 1789 and harsh winter that year compounded the issue by raising prices, and the ensuing misery yielded unrest.
 Albert de Rions reacted with rigidity and scorn, alienating the workers, and in December, a riot let to his transfer to Brest.
 Flotte, who had a reputation as a Liberal, replaced him as commander of the naval forces stationed at Toulon.

 Flotte was promoted to Contre-amiral on 1 July 1792.
 On 10 September 1792, rioting workers of the port seized Flotte and hanged him, next to the door of Toulon arsenal.